oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Txn-Token HTTP Header
 A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header `Txn-Token` to communicate the Txn-Token.
 The value of this header MUST be the JWT that represents the Txn-Token.

+## No response caching {#no-response-caching}
+A workload using Txn-tokens MUST NOT cache responses.
+Workloads that receive requests that use Txn-tokens MAY include the `private` caching directive ({{RFC9111}} Section 5.2.2.7) in its response.

 # Security Considerations {#Security}

 ## Txn-Token Lifetime